 If and when it comes time to list your home, you have complete control over how you want buyers to view the home.
 Our single-property websites include a 3D virtual tour, photos and a floorplan, which we can ask potential buyers to view before showings to help reduce the number of buyers that want to see your home in person.
 We always recommend that no one is home during showings.
-Masks are required for showings, and there is a limit of two adult family members allowed to attend a home showing at a time.
-We can ask buyers and their agents to complete a "COVID Questionnaire" before showings.
-Buyers still want to see homes in person, so if you would like to sell your home, you need to be prepared to have buyers and their agents coming through your home, but if you leave the lights on and interior doors open, we can limit the amount of contact that occurs.
+We can ask buyers and their agents to wear masks, restrict the number of people attending showings, and/or to complete a "COVID Questionnaire" before showings.
+Buyers want to see homes in person, so if you would like to sell your home, you need to be prepared to have buyers and their agents coming through your home, but if you leave the lights on and interior doors open, we can limit the amount of contact that occurs.

-Back in March and April, agents, mortgage brokers and lawyers were scrambling trying to find ways to get deals closed.
+Back in March and April 2020, agents, mortgage brokers and lawyers were scrambling trying to find ways to get deals closed.
 Now, we've got it all figured out.
 Some real estate lawyers are meeting with clients over video chat, or passing documents back and forth through car windows for signing, or taking other precautions.
-There has been a slight increase in the number of closing issues, but for the most part, deals are still going together.

-Our agents have always worked from home so there is no change there, except all of our training sessions and meetings have moved online.
+Our agents have always worked from home so there is no change there, except most of our training sessions and meetings have moved online.
 We are frequently meeting with our agents and staff online to ensure that they are briefed on all changes pertaining to COVID-19.
-We have reduced our in-office staff to maintain physical distancing.
 If you need to pick up or drop something off and prefer not to enter the office, call our office number when you arrive (780-486-8655), and a staff member will come to your car.
-We also have a mail slot at our back door where you can leave mail – do not drop cheques or any other valuable items in our mail sPleaselease see the Real Estate Council of Alberta’s “COVID-19 Information for Real Estate Consumers” for more information page.
+We also have a mail slot at our back door where you can leave mail – do not drop cheques or any other valuable items in our mail.
+Please see the Real Estate Council of Alberta’s “COVID-19 Information for Real Estate Consumers” for more information page.

 Please feel free to contact us anytime through our website, by email at firstname.lastname@example.org, by phone at 780-486-8655 or contact your agent directly.
 Knowledge is power, and if we can help share what we do know, to help calm your fears, provide you with valuable insight into the Edmonton Real Estate Market and how this will impact you, we’re happy to share our expertise.
 No conversation is too small or unimportant; if you would simply like to know if ‘now’ is the right time for you, or would just like to know what’s going on with real estate in Edmonton, let’s discuss that and your best options.